What role does self-preservation play in our life, career, and relationships?

-- A close friend or family member who understands and is familiar with your goals and dreams as well as your social/professional/familialroles and responsibilities and will give you a frank and direct appraisal.
+- A close friend or family member who understands and is familiar with your goals and dreams, as well as your social/professional/familial roles and responsibilities, will give you a frank and direct appraisal.

-- A professional counselor/therapist who has no personal attachment and can give you unbiased wisdom from which you make considerations and draw conclusions.
+- A professional counselor/therapist with no personal attachment can give you unbiased wisdom from which you make considerations and draw conclusions.